 Hi, I’m Ingrid.
-In 2016, I took early retirement from software engineering at age 43 to pursue my passions for language learning, travel, and photography.
+In 2016, I took early retirement from software engineering at age 43 to devote myself to language learning, travel, writing, and photography.
 This site is called Second-Half Travels because at my age I optimistically estimate I have half my life left.
-My goal is to spend as much of it as possible doing the things I love.
+My goal is to dedicate this second half to intentionally pursuing the things I love.

 When not traveling, I hang my hat in the US desert Southwest.
 I love the low cost of living, relaxed pace of life, and Hispanic influence there.

 Language learning has always been a passion, but I was only able to pursue it on a limited basis while working full-time.
 My goal is to learn a new language to at least conversational (B2) level every two years.
 Over the last two years, my focus has been Spanish and I’ve been able to advance to a level of C1.
 I really enjoy Brazilian culture and am fascinated by Portugal, so Portuguese is my new learning project.

 I love combining language learning and travel.
 For me it’s been the best way to forge a meaningful connection to the places I visit.
 I’ve studied Arabic in Cairo and Spanish in Argentina; Uruguay; Spain; and Guanajuato, Puebla, and Merida in Mexico.